At the Aquarium

 Females become sexually mature at about three years of age and males at about four years.
 Breeding can occur at any time of year but more frequently occurs from March to May in South Africa and in November and December in Namibia.
 Breeding sites are on 24 islands between Namibia and Port Elizabeth, South Africa and at three mainland beach sites.

-Chicks fledge becoming juveniles when they are 60-130 days old at which time they lose their fluff and gain bluish colored feathers.
-At this time they leave land and remain at sea for 12-24 months.
+Chicks fledge, becoming juveniles, when they are 60 to 130 days old, at which time they lose their fluff and gain bluish-colored feathers.
+At this time they leave land and remain at sea for 12 to 24 months.
 Then they usually return to the land site where they hatched and molt into the familiar black and white plumage of adults.

 Although clumsy walking out of the water and on land, penguins are very skillful swimmers.
 African Penguins swim an average of 7 km per hour (4.4 mi/hr) but can reach speeds of 24 km per hr (15 mi/hr).
 They swim by using their feet as rudders and their wings as flippers.
 They move their feet when swimming at the surface.
 Diving, they streamline their body by drawing the head into their shoulders and pulling their feet into the body.
 Compared to other Penguin species, African Penguins are shallow divers, usually going no deeper than 9 m (30 ft).
 They can stay under water for two to three minutes.
 Emerging from a dive, they may porpoise, a movement involving plunging in and out of the water to renew air in their lungs while continuing to move without interrupting forward motion.